9 Studio apartment storage hacks to reclaim space

 Ever been to a friend’s place and started to nose around?
 You’ll quickly discover the bedroom and cries of don’t look under the bed!
 Under the bed always has a lot of storage potential.
 However, most people use it badly and stuff the space full.

 Using small plastic bins and baskets, you can start to organise the space better and sort through what you have.
+You can use these studio apartment storage hacks throughout to create more space!

 Pro tip: Use containers with lids to keep item fresh and away from dirt.
 Also, mark each box with what’s in there and be strict!